A stratified polyhedral homotopy method for sampling positive-dimensional zero sets of polynomial systems

 \section{Stratified polyhedral homotopy for standard unmixed cases}

 Our main idea can be summarized in one sentence: By modifying the polyhedral homotopy method to move the coefficients along a path that systematically traverses the strata of the coefficient space, we reveal sample sets of reduced positive-dimensional components one by one.

-Based on the four ingredients reviewed above, this section aims to develop a homotopy continuation algorithm, in the spirit of the cascade method \cite{SommeseVerschelde2000Numerical} by A. Sommese and J. Verschelde, for numerically sampling reduced\footnote{ A \emph{reduced} (or \emph{generically reduced}) irreducible component of $\V^*(F)$ is simply an irreducible component of multiplicity 1.
-They are also referred to as \emph{generically reduced} irreducible component since at almost all points on such a component, the nullity of the Jacobian matrix $DF$ equals its dimension. } irreducible components of all dimensions of the zero set of a Laurent system $F = (f_1,\ldots,f_q)$.
+This section elaborates on this idea: We define a homotopy algorithm, in the spirit of the cascade method \cite{SommeseVerschelde2000Numerical} by A. Sommese and J. Verschelde, for numerically sampling reduced\footnote{ A \emph{reduced} (or \emph{generically reduced}) irreducible component of $\V^*(F)$ is simply an irreducible component of multiplicity 1.
+At almost all points, the nullity of the Jacobian matrix $DF$ equals its dimension. } irreducible components of all dimensions of the zero set of a Laurent system $F = (f_1,\ldots,f_q)$.

 The goal is to construct a homotopy function $H(\boldx,s)$ such that its zero set $\{ (\boldx,s) \in (\C^*)^n \times (0,1] \mid H(\boldx,s) = \boldzero \}$ consists of piecewise smooth solution paths that will pass through finite ``sample sets'' $V_n, V_{n-1}, \ldots, V_1, V_0$ with $V_d \subset \V^*_d(F)$ and $V_d = \varnothing$ if and only if $V^*_d(F) = \varnothing$ for $d=n,n-1,\ldots,0$.
 Moreover, for each reduced irreducible component of $\V^*_d(F)$, $V_d$ contains at least one nonsingular point of that component.
 In other words, the homotopy $H$ defines homotopy paths that can sample every reduced irreducible component of $\V^*(F)$.